guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 ### 3.5 Unlock Bootloaders: 0 Day + NDay

-If we don't find a suitable target for Nday exploits, a combination of 0day and Nday exploits could be considered.
+On the other hand, if we don't find a suitable target for Nday exploits, a combination of 0day and Nday exploits could be considered.

 **Repairing vulnerabilities that can unlock Bootloaders differs from fixing common vulnerabilities.**